Premium Installation Form Guide

 If you don't know your WordPress Username and Password, contact your hosting company for assistance and they'll be able to help you locate that information.

 It's really important that we receive the correct login information for your WordPress dashboard.
 We frequently receive incorrect login information, and it can significantly delay the installation process.
-A great way to "double check" that your information is correct is to log out of your WordPress and then log back in to make sure you have the right username/password.
+A great way to "double check" that your information is correct is to log out of your WordPress dashboard and then log back in to be sure you have the right username/password.

 Who hosts your site? – This is the company that hosts your website.
 We provide a list of the most common hosts that you can choose from.
 If you are using a host that's not listed, select "Other."